GameCube accessories: GameCube-Game Boy Advance cable

 The GameCube-Game Boy Advance cable was used for games that support connectivity between the GameCube and the Game Boy Advance (bundled with some games).
 The cable also worked with the Wii and the Game Boy Advance SP.

 Modem and Broadband adapters

-The Modem adapter and Broadband adapter were developed by Nintendo for Internet and LAN networking.
+The Modem adapter and Broadband adapter, models DOL-012 and DOL-015 respectively, were developed by Nintendo for Internet and LAN networking.
 Only eight games support the devices.
 Both connect to Serial Port 1.

 Game Boy Player

 The Game Boy Player allows Game Boy games to be played on the television, using either a GameCube controller or a connected Game Boy Advance which connects to the controller port.

 Microphone

 The Microphone plugs into one of the memory card slots.
 The Microphone functions with Mario Party 6, Mario Party 7, Karaoke Revolution Party, Odama, Chibi-Robo!, and Densetsu no Quiz Ou Ketteisen.
 Odama includes a clip to attach the microphone to the controller.
 Commands are issued when users hold the X button on the controller.
 The microphone bundled with Mario Party 6 and 7, Odama, and Densetsu no Quiz Ou Ketteisen is grey, and the one with Karaoke Revolution Party is black.